-Persons interested in obtaining a General Educational Development (GED®) certificate may schedule a GED® test by calling 509-279-6200.
+Persons interested in obtaining a General Educational Development (GED®) certificate may have their questions answered by calling 509-279-6200.
 Proof of age is required.
-Testing sites, schedules and further information may be obtained by calling 509-533-4600.
+Students can take classes to help prepare them for the GED® test at several locations in Spokane, as well as rural sites.